OutlierVentures/Token-Curated-Registry-Simulator/README.md

 ## Install

+Requires: Linux or MacOS.

-Note: this will install Node 8.
+Note: this will install Node 8 and (for Linux only) npm 4.

 ```
 ./install.sh
 ```

+If you have an `npm git` failure, set `git config --global url."https://github.com".insteadOf git://github.com`.

 ## Run